Nexmo/station/_use_cases/en/asr-use-case-voice-bot.md

 The bot you created was simple, but it was able to listen to the caller and respond with some relevant information.
 You may use it as a basis for your IVR or some customer self-service app just by adding appropriate business logic relevant to your case and the services you are using.

-As you see, speech recognition (ASR) is an effortless way to implement dialogue-style voice bot or IVR/IVA quickly.
+As you see, automatic speech recognition (ASR) is an effortless way to implement dialogue-style voice bot or IVR (Interactive Voice Response)/IVA (Interactive Voice Assistant) quickly.
 If you need more flexibility or almost real-time interaction, try our [WebSockets](/voice/voice-api/guides/websockets) feature, which is extremely powerful and can empower some very sophisticated use cases, such as artificial intelligence, analysis and transcription of call audio.

 ## Where Next?